Welcome to the FYW Model Course hub!

 You will see that we have support materials for each unit in the curriculum.
 Here, we outline both the mechanics of the unit, and also some of the pedagogical principles behind it.
 You’ll see we also have a technical help section that is quite specific to the model site– and we also have a FYW blog.
 Here, you will find info about upcoming Zoom office hours for the model sites, where we will be talking about particular units or issues like grammar or commenting on student papers.

-Mainstream Curriculum & Core Books at CUNY
+Mainstream Curriculum, Core Books and Co-Req at CUNY

 Core Books at CUNY

 Core Books at CUNY is modeled on the Columbia Core Curriculum and funded by a CUNY-wide Teagle Foundation grant.
 City Tech is collaborating with three other CUNY campuses to integrate common texts that raise broad humanistic questions into writing courses.
 The project fosters a community of learners and instructors through curricular coherence and shared texts.